quicwg/base-drafts/draft-ietf-quic-transport.md

 might be insufficient to protect other hosts that share the NAT from amplification attack.

-Servers MUST ensure that replay of tokens is prevented or limited.
-For instance, servers might limit the time over which a token is accepted.
-Tokens provided in NEW_TOKEN frames might need to allow longer validity periods.
-Tokens MAY include additional information about clients to further narrow applicability or reuse.
+Attackers could replay tokens to use servers as amplifiers in DDoS attacks.
+To protect against such attacks, servers MUST ensure that replay of tokens is prevented or limited.
+Servers SHOULD ensure that tokens sent in Retry packets are only accepted for a short time.
+Tokens that are provided in NEW_TOKEN frames ({{frame-new-token}}) need to be valid for longer, but SHOULD NOT be accepted multiple times in a short period.
+Servers are encouraged to allow tokens to be used only once, if possible; tokens MAY include additional information about clients to further narrow applicability or reuse.

 ## Path Validation {#migrate-validate}

-Path validation is used during connection migration (see {{migration}} and
-{{preferred-address}}) by the migrating endpoint to verify reachability of a peer from a new local address.
+Path validation is used during connection migration (see {{migration}}) by the migrating endpoint to verify reachability of a peer from a new local address.
 In path validation, endpoints test reachability between a specific local address and a specific peer address, where an address is the two-tuple of IP address and port.

-Path validation tests that packets (PATH_CHALLENGE) can be both sent to and received (PATH_RESPONSE) from a peer on the path.
+Path validation tests that packets can be both sent to (PATH_CHALLENGE) and received from (PATH_RESPONSE) a peer on the path.
 Importantly, it validates that the packets received from the migrating endpoint do not carry a spoofed source address.